cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/java-process-app/forms.md

 {{< img src="../img/form-builder-start-form.png" >}}

 Open the process with the modeler.
 Click on the start event.
-In the properties panel, click on `Forms` select `Camunda Forms` as type, insert `request-loan` into the `Form reference` field, and choose `latest` as binding.
+In the properties panel, click on `Forms` select `CadenzaFlow Forms` as type, insert `request-loan` into the `Form reference` field, and choose `latest` as binding.
 This means Tasklist uses the latest deployed version of the form.
 Save the diagram and refresh the Eclipse project.

 {{< img src="../img/modeler-start-form.png" >}}